• Skip to primary navigation

 Why Scientific Names Are Important

-Have you ever wondered how to understand scientific names of plants?
+Have you ever wondered how to understand the scientific names of plants?
 Why do plants have those odd-sounding Latin names, anyway?

 Beginning gardeners are often intimidated or confused by the odd-sounding names in italics in gardening books and catalogs.
 “Oh, that,” they think with relief.
 “That’s what my mom called Bridal Wreath.”
 Or pink dogwood, or jack-in-the-pulpit, or a maple tree…